vikramkh/course-website-16fa/index.md

     deadline.
 Late written homeworks can be turned in to Laura Fox in Levine 308.
 The final project does not have the same late policy; it has its own late policy, which will be announced with its release.

+Cheating policy:

+: We take cheating very seriously.
+Students who are suspected of copying homework assignments or of violating the collaboration policies will be automatically referred to the Office of Student Conduct (OSC).
+All homework written and programming assignments are run through plagiarism detection software.
+The software checks for similarity between assignments submitted this term and in previous terms.
+When the software flags assignments as having suspiciously high overlap, we pass the assignments to the OSC to adjudicate whether the collaboration policy was violated.
+Students will receive a 0 on the homework for the first offense, and an F in the course if there is a second offense.

 Collaboration policy for written homeworks: